Marcus James Sly

 This Not For Profit association of counsellors and psychotherapists aim to support the counselling profession, members and training organisations.

 In 2013 the NCS register was accredited by the Professional Standards Authority under the Accredited Voluntary Register Scheme.
 Accredited by the Professional Standards Authority.

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Other areas of counselling I deal with

 High Sensitivity/Highly Sensitive People (HSP)

-I offer a free, no obligation, half-hour introductory session so that you can meet me and get a sense of whether you think we could work productively together.
+It's important to make sure that whoever you chose to work with is a good fit for you.
+To help with this I offer a free, no obligation introductory session so that you can meet me and get a sense of whether you think we could work productively together.

 I work every weekday from mid morning to early evening.

 I believe therapy should be available to everyone, and fees can be negotiated in cases of genuine need.